-Choose Good Growing Conditions
+Choose Good Tomato Growing Conditions

-Tomatoes, like most vegetables, grow best in a spot with full sun and well-drained soil.
+Tomatoes grow best in a spot with full sun and well-drained soil.
 They'll be more prone to disease if you plant them in heavy clay soil or shade.
 Also, it's helpful to plant tomatoes in a different part of the garden each year as diseases can build up in the soil.

-Another key to preventing disease problems is to select disease-resistant varieties.
+Another key to preventing tomato disease problems is to select disease-resistant varieties.
 These will often have a letter, or series of letters (such as VFFN), on the plant tag or in the seed-catalog description.
 These letters stand for different disease strains.

 To help cut down on competition from weeds and to help the soil hold moisture better, spread a couple of inches of mulch over the soil surface.
 Mulch can also create a protective barrier that helps stop soil-borne diseases from splashing up onto and infecting plant leaves.